Mareczech321/ReservationsCPP/README.md

 **Option 3: Import the Project into Visual Studio 2022** If you prefer to work in Visual Studio 2022, you can import the project and build it within the IDE.

-   -Download the Project:
+   - Download the Project:

-   -Clone or download the repository from GitHub.
+   - Clone or download the repository from GitHub.
-   -Open Visual ###Studio 2022:
+   - Open Visual ###Studio 2022:

-   -Launch Visual Studio 2022.
+   - Launch Visual Studio 2022.
 ###Import the Project:

-   -Click on Open a project or solution.
+   - Click on Open a project or solution.
-   -Navigate to the folder where you downloaded the repository.
+   - Navigate to the folder where you downloaded the repository.
-   -Select the main.cpp or any of the source files you want to import.
+   - Select the main.cpp or any of the source files you want to import.
-   -Create a New Project (Optional):
+   - Create a New Project (Optional):

-   -Alternatively, you can create a new project in Visual Studio:
+   - Alternatively, you can create a new project in Visual Studio:
-   -Choose File > New > Project.
+   - Choose File > New > Project.
-   -Select the Console App template under C++.
+   - Select the Console App template under C++.
-   -Name your project and set its location.
+   - Name your project and set its location.
-   -Add the existing main.cpp and user.cpp files to your new project by right-clicking Source Files in Solution Explorer, selecting Add > Existing Item, and choosing the .cpp files.
+   - Add the existing main.cpp and user.cpp files to your new project by right-clicking Source Files in Solution Explorer, selecting Add > Existing Item, and choosing the .cpp files.
-   -Build and Run the Project:
+   - Build and Run the Project:

    After importing or creating a project, click Build > Build Solution to compile the code.
    Once the build is successful, click Debug > Start Without Debugging (or press Ctrl + F5) to run the project.